stevesea/argocd-helm-app-of-apps-example/README.md

 >
 > The approach described in this repository was reasonable a couple years ago.
 >
-> I'll keep this repository around, since demonstrates some dumb Helm tricks that are sometimes useful
+> I'll keep this repository around, since it demonstrates some sometimes-useful-but-silly Helm tricks.
 ---

 This repository contains an example of a Helm chart and templates for creating an environment-specific collection of Argo CD Application/AppProject CRDs.